-Unless otherwise specified, references (including to investment, volume and number) in Sections A2 until A4 below shall be on the basis of the aggregate signed principal amount of the Operations.
+Unless otherwise specified, references (including to investment, volume and number) in Sections A2 until A5 below shall be on the basis of the aggregate signed principal amount of the Operations.

 A1.
 Indicators for all Operations

-Volume of financing supported by the InvestEU Fund (at the aggregate level, broken down by Financial Product):
+Volume of financing supported by the InvestEU Fund (at the aggregate level, broken down by Policy Window):